D-3n/DoonBot/README.md

 ## KeyIDs file requirements:
 #### This file should be a json in the main directory.
-**developerId** - This should be a string with the ID of the bot's host.
+**developerIds** - This should be an array containing the IDs of any developers.
 **blacklistedIds** - This should be an array containing strings of blacklisted users' IDs.

 ## To do: